 By addressing critical knowledge gaps and sharing our findings, we hope to contribute to a better understanding of effective strategies and interventions to help policy makers, donors, NGOs and others design more effective programmes for young entrepreneurs.

-Research line 2 – Scaling businesses in low and middle-income countries
+Scaling businesses in low- and middle income countries